Sidney's Independent Movie Theatre

 • Groups of 6 or more

-• Guests requiring an accessible spot
+• Guests using a wheelchair requiring an accessible spot

 • Birthday parties